June 5, 2017

 Instructions

-- Preheat your oven to 180C/160C Fan and line a 9″ square baking tray with parchment paper.
+- Preheat your oven to 180ºc/160ºc fan and line a 9″ square baking tray with parchment paper.

 - Melt together the butter, and dark chocolate in a heatproof bowl over a pan of boiling water, or in the microwave for 1-2 minutes until melted.
 Leave to the side to cool to room temperature!

-- Using an electric whisk/stand mixer, whisk together the eggs & golden caster sugar for a few minutes until the colour has turned pale, is very mousse like, and is double the original volume of the amount of eggs + sugar!
+- In a new bowl, whisk together the eggs and sugar for a few minutes until the colour has turned pale, is very mousse like, and is doubled in volume

-- Once completely combined, sift the cocoa powder and plain flour on top of the chocolate mix and then fold together again – still be careful to not knock out the air!
+- Add the cocoa powder and plain flour on top of the chocolate mix and then fold together again

-- If you are decorating them, drizzle over the 100g of melted dark chocolate, and then sprinkle on some triple chocolate curls, and maybe even a dash of icing sugar!
-Enjoy!
+- Drizzle over the 100g of melted dark chocolate, and then sprinkle on some triple chocolate curls, and set the brownies in the fridge for at least 2-3 hours to set fully.

 Notes